What Is an Infantile Hemangioma?

 - injected into the hemangioma

-- taken by mouth or circulated through a vein (IV)
+- taken by mouth or given into a vein (by IV line)

 - tying the vessel shut in a surgical procedure (ligation)